Results for '':

 • When do I want folks to escalate things to me?
 What are the types of burning issues that need my attention right away, that I would like to be escalated immediately?

 • How do I make decisions?
-Am I more fast and decisive, or slow and methodical—or does it depend on the context/stakes?
+Am I faster and more decisive, or slow and methodical—or does it depend on the context/stakes?

 • How and when do I share decision-making with my team?